Granshmeyr/Product-Database-Builder/README.md

 # Product Database Builder

 Dynamically build a product database using multiple barcode-driven APIs.

 This is a retail-oriented application which is used to dynamically build a product database  on-the-fly.

 A Google Sheets document is used in the back-end to store the product entries.
-This document can then double as a back-end for a Google AppSheet application to quickly deploy an inventory management application.
+This document can then double as a back-end for a Google AppSheet application or even a Google Form to quickly deploy an inventory management solution.

 ## Usage